amarantha-k/cbas/_drafts/primer-beer.md

 ### Everything Must Change  ###
 So far we have been walking through the SQL++ query capabilities of Analytics.
-What really makes Analytics interesting, however, is that it brings this query power to bear on your nearly-current Couchbase Server data, enabling you to harness the power of parallelism in CBAS to analyze what's going on with your data "up front" in essentially real time---without perturbing your front-end applications' performance (or the resulting front-end user experience).
+What really makes Analytics interesting, however, is that it brings this query power to bear on your nearly-current Couchbase Server data, enabling you to harness the power of parallelism in Analytics to analyze what's going on with your data "up front" in essentially real time, without perturbing your front-end applications' performance (or the resulting front-end user experience).
-Before closing this tutorial, then, let's take a very quick look at that aspect of Analytics.
+Before closing this tutorial, let's take a very quick look at that aspect of Analytics.

 To start, the following SQL++ query lists all of the Kona Brewery's current beer offerings: